knetikmedia/knetikcloud-csharp-net20-client/docs/CampaignsApi.md

 <a name="updatecampaigntemplate"></a>
 # **UpdateCampaignTemplate**
-> ModelTemplateResource UpdateCampaignTemplate (string id, ModelTemplateResource campaignTemplateResource)
+> TemplateResource UpdateCampaignTemplate (string id, TemplateResource campaignTemplateResource)

 Update an campaign template